jeffkaufman/jammer/README.md

 * MIO USB-MIDI representing a Yamaha DTX 500 used as foot pedals
 * TE-Control breath controller
-* Piano as "USB MIDI Interface"
+* Piano as "USB MIDI Interface" or any other unknown interface

 And send audio to fluidsynth.